MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 ## gMSA architecture and improvements

 To address the limitations of the initial implementation of gMSA for Windows containers, new gMSA support for non-domain-joined container hosts uses a portable user identity instead of a host computer account to retrieve gMSA credentials.
 Therefore, manually joining Windows worker nodes to a domain is no longer necessary, although it's still supported.
-The user identity/credentials are stored in a secret store accessible to the container host (for exampled, as a Kubernetes secret) where authenticated users can retrieve it.
+The user identity/credentials are stored in a secret store accessible to the container host (for example, as a Kubernetes secret) where authenticated users can retrieve it.

 ![Diagram of group Managed Service Accounts version two](../media/gmsa-v2.png)